National Association for Gun Rights: National Foundation for Gun Rights

-"If the San Jose City Council actually votes to impose this ridiculous tax on the Constitutional right to gun ownership, our message is clear and simple: see you in court," Brown said.

-The National Foundation for Gun Rights filed an amicus brief in the U.S. Supreme Court on July 20, 2021 challenging New York’s permit laws, which prohibit concealed carry without a permit – but deny permits unless the applicant can demonstrate a “special” need to carry a gun (which does not include a general desire for self-defense, according to state courts).
+The National Foundation for Gun Rights filed an amicus brief in the U.S. Supreme Court in July 2021 challenging New York’s permit laws, which prohibit concealed carry without a permit – but deny permits unless the applicant can demonstrate a “special” need to carry a gun (which does not include a general desire for self-defense, according to state courts).
 As a result, ordinary citizens are functionally prohibited from exercising their Second Amendment right to bear arms.

-NFGR’s amicus brief argues that the Second Amendment is NOT a second-class right — as state legislatures, lower federal courts, and even the Supreme Court itself have treated it — and that the right to public carry is protected by the Second Amendment as understood by the Founders.
+NFGR’s brief argues that the Second Amendment is not a second-class right and that the right to public carry is protected by the Second Amendment as understood by the Founders.

 Political action committee

 The National Association for Gun Rights PAC (NAGR-PAC) is an affiliated political action committee registered with the Federal Election Commission.
 Founded in 2010, it endorsed and donated to several candidates for federal office, including Paul Broun (R-GA), Cory Gardner (R-CO), Sharron Angle, Ken Buck, and Rand Paul (R-KY).

 In the 2012 election cycle, NAGR-PAC endorsed Richard Mourdock, who defeated Dick Lugar for the Republican U.S. Senate nomination in Indiana, with an initial contribution of $4,500 to his campaign; Steve Daines, who ran a successful campaign for Montana's at-large seat in the U.S. House of Representatives; and Steve Stockman who ran a successful campaign for Texas's 36th congressional district.
 NAGR-PAC spent $83,312 in election-related expenses during the 2012 election cycle.

 NAGR hired its first federal lobbyist in response to the Sandy Hook Elementary School shooting that occurred in December 2012.

 In the 2014 election cycle, NAGR's endorsements included Chris McDaniel (R-MS), Scott Renfroe (R-CO), Joe Miller (R-AK) and Mike Turner (R-OH).

 NAGR sent out mailers in the 2016 Texas state legislative primary season that "walked a fine line under new and still untested state ethics law", according to the Houston Chronicle.

 In October 2021 NAGR PAC endorsed Ohio Candidate Josh Mandel in the 2022 U.S. Senate Race.